quantumudit/Learning-DAX/DAX_Fundamentals/12_Time_Intelligence.md

 Using the `DATESINPERIOD()` fucntion, we can also calculate the moving total by `YEAR`,`QUATER`, `MONTH` and `DAYS` as well.

 ## MIXING TIME INTELLIGENCE FUNCTIONS

----
+* * *

-To calculate "*Sales Past Year YTD*", we can mix the the two time intelligence functions as follows :
+To calculate "_Sales Past Year YTD_", we can mix the the two time intelligence functions as follows :

 ```DAX
 Sales PYTD =
 CALCULATE ( [Sales Amount], DATESYTD ( SAMEPERIODLASTYEAR ( 'Date'[Date] ) ) )
 ```

-or, if we have "*Sales YTD*" as one of our measures then,
+or, if we have "_Sales YTD_" as one of our measures then,

 ```DAX
 Sales PYTD2 =